OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/5 August 2017.md

 ## Books, Research, and Cultural Commentary

-- Rise of trans identities is a reflection of chaos and entropy, tied to disintegration and soul smashing.
 - Water transfer from Mars to Earth occurred due to a **Birkeland current** between bodies with different electric potentials.

 ---